The Hidden Risks of Moldy Weed

 While there are methods touted to potentially salvage moldy weed, the safety and effectiveness of these techniques are questionable:

-- Decarboxylation: Some suggest that decarboxylation, a process that involves heating weed to activate its psychoactive compounds, might also kill some types of mold spores.
+• Decarboxylation: Some suggest that decarboxylation, a process that involves heating weed to activate its psychoactive compounds, might also kill some types of mold spores.
 However, this method does not remove all toxins produced by mold, such as mycotoxins, which can remain in the weed even after heat treatment.

-- Safety Concerns: The key issue with trying to salvage moldy weed through heating or other methods is that not all mold spores and toxins are eliminated.
+• Safety Concerns: The key issue with trying to salvage moldy weed through heating or other methods is that not all mold spores and toxins are eliminated.
 Aspergillus, a common mold found on weed, can produce spores that are heat-resistant and may survive processes like baking or vaping.

 Considering the health risks and the potential for ineffective removal of mold and toxins, the most sensible approach is to discard any moldy weed products.
-No method of salvaging moldy weed guarantees complete removal of all harmful elements, and the risks involved with trying to use such weed far outweigh the potential benefits.
+No method of salvaging moldy weed guarantees the complete removal of all harmful elements, and the risks involved with trying to use such weed far outweigh the potential benefits.